Mebyus/hx/readme.md

 ### Labels

-Construct `some_label:` marks address in output stream with label.
+Construct `<some_label>` marks address in output stream with label.
 Label itself does not produce any output.
 At any point in program construct `@.some_label` can be used (referenced) to emit an address (offset in output stream) of that label.

-Two special labels are available (their explicit usage will result in error):
+Two special labels are available (their explicit declaration will result in error):

-* `start` - marks output stream start
+- `start` - marks output stream start
-* `end` - marks output stream end
+- `end` - marks output stream end

 Construct `[label_b : label_a]` can be used to emit difference in `label_b` and `label_a` offsets.
 In other words it emits value equal to number of bytes in output stream between `label_a` and `label_b` in that particular order, assuming `label_b` comes after